-Dominion Energy, a leading energy services provider with over 26,000 employees, faces a significant challenge due to vegetation-related issues.
-In their Virginia service territory, which spans over 13,000 m², and with more than 32,000 miles of overhead distribution facilities, dead or dying trees are a leading cause of customer service interruptions.
+Dominion Energy, a major energy services provider, is confronted with the challenge of addressing power outages caused by vegetation-related issues.
+With a vast service territory in Virginia covering over 13,000 square miles and more than 32,000 miles of overhead distribution facilities, dead or dying trees have emerged as a significant cause of service interruptions.

 "LiveEO's technology has the potential to drive down our SAIDI and SAIFI, reduce service restoration costs, and help us allocate resources more effectively during storm restoration efforts, making it an invaluable tool for improving our overall system reliability and customer satisfaction", says Cathy Vick, Manager, Electric Distribution Forestry at Dominion Energy Virginia.